EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 A. Several things including Peace of Mind, documentation, expert consulting on energy fields and other environmental factors which may impact you and your employees health, and time / money saving advice on what you can do and what you PROBABLY shouldn’t do.

 Very often business owners may consider extreme and life disrupting steps which may be financially expensive, time consuming, COMPLETELY UNNECESSARY or even harmful.
 Examples would be installing unnecessary shielding, buying expensive gadgets that may actually make things worse, or even relocating.
-A comparatively affordable service visit can save your family LITERALLY tens and hundreds of times over the cost of an inexpensive survey.
+A comparatively affordable service visit can save your business LITERALLY tens and hundreds of times over the cost of an inexpensive survey.

-Fresh insight, fast response and effective resolution on complex energy field / EMF / Electromagnetic Interference (EMI) and RF (Radio Frequency) issues which are disrupting sensitive electronics or company / commercial workflow.
+Fresh insight, fast response and effective resolution on complex energy field / EMF testing / Electromagnetic Interference (EMI) and RF (Radio Frequency) issues which are disrupting sensitive electronics or company / commercial workflow.

 COMFORT, PEACE OF MIND AND AVOIDING ENVIRONMENTAL ILLNESSES & DISEASES (NO LONGER OFFERED FOR RESIDENTIAL)